top of page

 OUR STORY

 Since 2000, Brooke has played an integral role of the development of the White Shepherd blood lines in Australia and on an international scale.
 She has extensive experience in training and behaviour and has displayed breeding ethics of the highest calibre, resulting in Australia's soundest and healthiest White Shepherds.
-She is now also using that experience and knowledge to develop the Lykos...
+She is now also using that experience and knowledge to also develop the Lykos...

 For Brooke, dogs have always been an integral part of her life.
 Since she was a small child, her passion has been animals, nature and all its intricate, yet immense beauty and wonder.
 Growing up, Brooke always had canine companions in her life, mixed breeds and purebreds alike.